Dessn Secures $6M to Revolutionize Design with Code Integration

 Streamlining Design Workflows

-Co-founded by Gabriella Hachem and Nim Cheema, Dessn targets teams that have established codebases and seek to iterate on existing projects rather than starting from scratch.
-Current clients include companies like Color, Wispr, and Mercury, which benefit from Dessn's low setup costs.
+Co-founded by Gabriella Hachem and Nim Cheema, Dessn specifically targets teams that already have established codebases and wish to enhance existing projects rather than embarking on new ones from scratch.
+This niche focus allows Dessn to provide tailored solutions that cater to the specific needs of its clients, which include notable companies such as Color, Wispr, and Mercury.
+These companies have reported benefiting from Dessn's low setup costs and the efficiency gains from the platform's direct code interaction features.

 Integration Plans and Future Prospects